Skip to content Skip to footer

 Metered paywall

 Unlike freemium paywall models, all articles in a metered strategy could be considered as premium.
 Instead of splitting content into two categories, a reader has access to a set quota of articles per month before being blocked by the paywall.
-This quota differs from publisher to publisher, and some add a into the metering, asking for registration in exchange for access to another article before the paywall.
+This quota differs from publisher to publisher, and some add a registration wall into the metering, asking for registration in exchange for access to another article before the paywall.

 Harvard business review metered paywall model